Hooli-Strike-Team/Group1_Project/WEEKLY_STATUS.md

 * Completed
     * Matt: ...
-    * Micah: Gained access to "moqups" info-visualization tools, began creating a user experience flowchart.
-Added "wireframe_user_experience_graph_version01_01" to the TEAM_RESOURCES folder.
+    * Micah: Gained access to "moqups" info-visualization tools, began creating the user experience flowchart.
+Added "user_experience_graph_v01_01.pdf" to the team repository.
     * Ben: Registration and Login Page for Project Milestone 4
     * Paul: ...
     * Tory: ...

 * In Progress
     * Matt: ...
-    * Micah: Gather feedback from team members to develop the user experience flowchart and elucidate the desired application behaviors.
+    * Micah: Gathering feedback from team members to develop a shared understanding of desired application behaviors.
 Work on Project Milestone 4 with the rest of the group.
+Pair programming with Ben this week to work on Project Milestone 4 deliverables and set up the Flask server framework.
     * Ben: FLASK framework for backend
     * Paul: ...
     * Tory: ...